RubikSW/aurora-bot/README.md

 # aurora-bot
 Aurora is a Discord.js bot to detect patterns of emotional distress or suicidal crisis.
-Server administrators will be notifed to review the message content and send helpful information and support links to the user with a single button press.
+Server administrators will be notifed to review the message content and can send helpful information and support links to the user with a single button press.

 If you’re in emotional distress or suicidal crisis, find help in your area with Find a helpline. https://findahelpline.com/i/iasp